 A Shorter University education is more affordable than you may think: 95% of our students receive some kind of financial aid.
 Don’t rule out Shorter before you understand all the ways you may receive help to pay for your education.
 We believe a college education should be affordable for everyone.
-We strive to keep our tuition lower than most
+We strive to keep our tuition lower than most comparable universities.

 We recognize that financial assistance is an important key to helping reach your educational and career goals.
 The financial aid staff at Shorter is dedicated to making the financial aid process as straightforward as possible.
 Financial assistance available through our office includes grants, scholarships, loans, student employment, and veteran’s services.